MonashDataFluency/Power_BI/docs/00-setup.md

 * **Power BI service**

-Or if you prefer [Power BI Service](https://app.powerbi.com/home), you can get it by clicking the "**download**" button in the upper right and selecting "**Power BI Desktop**".
+Or if you prefer [Power BI Service](https://app.powerbi.com/home), you can get it by clicking the "**Download**" button in the upper right and selecting "**Power BI Desktop**".
 To use Power BI service, you may need to [sign in](https://powerbi.microsoft.com/en-us/landing/signin/) your Microsoft account.

 <img src="figures/Ch01/Service.png" width="100%" style="display: block; margin: auto;" />